edwardasilva/edwardasilva/README.md

-# Edward A. Silva
+# Edward Silva

-Electrical Engineering student at Colorado School of Mines with a minor in Computer Science, focusing on renewable energy, robotics, automation and controls.
+Electrical Engineering student at Colorado School of Mines with a minor in Computer Science, focusing on controls systems and signal processing.

 ## Contact